Sijmen/SwitchIt/README.md

 * GND to pin 14 (GND)
 * OUT to pin 16

-The pin numbering is such as it is found at [a RPi Low-level peripherals wiki][src] or searching google for [raspberry pi pin layout][src2] .
+The pin numbering runs from 1 to 26, how this numbering runs can be found at [a RPi Low-level peripherals wiki][src] or by searching Google for [raspberry pi pin layout][src2] .

   [src]: http://elinux.org/RPi_Low-level_peripherals
   [src2]: https://www.google.nl/search?tbm=isch&q=raspberry+pi+pin+layout&oq=raspberry+pi+pin+layout